 Business Insider: Wal-Mart Thinks It Can Fix India's Insanely Bureaucratic Food Supply System

 Last week I linked an article reporting that rich countries are trashing up to half of all food.
-Our distribution channels are good but we tend to waste a lot of food through our consumption habits.
-Emerging nations are wasting food too, but for different reasons.
+Our distribution channels are good, but we tend to waste a lot of food through our consumption habits.
+Emerging nations are wasting food too but for different reasons.
 Distribution channels are so bad that great quantities of food are wasted in transit.
-Furthermore, because the distribution channels are so bad, and food must pass through so many middle-men, it is often more expensive than it would otherwise need to be.
+Furthermore, because the distribution channels are so bad, and food must pass through so many middlemen, it is often more expensive than needed.

 Business Insider now reports: